PersonofNote/aminorstudio-gatsby/src/pages/projects/archive-bot.md

 tags: [javascript, slack, programming, slack bolt, slack app, slack bot]
 ---

-Before I arrived at CBS, there were many incidents of Slack channels being mistakenly or incorrectly archived, to the point where archiving was restricted to admins only.
-However, this led to a huge number of requests and admin time being spent on archiving channels for users.
+When you get beyond a certain number of users in Slack, it's really easy for Slack channels to be mistakenly or incorrectly archived.
+One solution is to turn off archiving for everyone but admins, but this can lead to a huge number of requests and admin time being spent on archiving channels for users.

-Ultimately we needed a Slack Bot that would allow users to archive channels while being able to restrict/protect a list.
-Since Slack does not have that functionality, we built an app for that.
+Ultimately it would be nice to allow users to archive channels while being able to restrict/protect a list.
+Since Slack does not have that functionality, I helped build an app for that.

 This bot features:
 - The ability to archive channels via a shortcut, a slash command, or a message that simply says "archive"